tc39/notes/meetings/2016-05/may-24.md

 BT: There is precedent: we removed Reflect.enumerate for performance reason.

-MS: High bar to remove stuff, I worry the bar is being lowered.
+MLS: High bar to remove stuff, I worry the bar is being lowered.

 YK: Almost everyone has implemented almost everything of ES2015, except PTC, the bar is high here.